 - Pulse cauliflower in a food processor until it resembles fine breadcrumbs; transfer to a large bowl.
 Drizzle 2 teaspoons olive oil over the cauliflower and stir to coat; spread onto a rimmed baking sheet.

 - Roast cauliflower, stirring every 5 minutes, until lightly golden, 15 to 17 minutes.
-Spread into a shallow bowl to cool.
+Spoon into a shallow bowl to cool.

-- Stir the cauliflower, jalapeño peppers, Parmigiano-Reggiano cheese, parsley, garlic, 1 tablespoon olive oil, and lemon zest together in a shallow bowl; season with salt and pepper.
+- Stir roasted cauliflower, jalapeño peppers, Parmigiano-Reggiano cheese, parsley, garlic, 1 tablespoon olive oil, and lemon zest together in a shallow bowl; season with salt and pepper.

-- Brush egg over the top of a cod fillet, then press the egg-brushed side into the cauliflower mixture and arrange in shallow baking dish; repeat with remaining fillets.
+- Brush egg over the top of a cod fillet.
+Press the egg-brushed side into the cauliflower mixture until well coated and arrange in a shallow baking dish; repeat with remaining fillets.

-- Bake until the flesh flakes easily with a fork, 10 to 15 minutes.
-Serve immediately.
+- Bake in the preheated oven until the fish flakes easily with a fork, 10 to 15 minutes.

 What others are saying